-Employee Training and Development: The Benefits and Why it’s Important
+Employee Training and Development: The Benefits of Upskilling or Reskilling Your Team

 What is employee development?

-Here are reasons why employee training and development is important:
+Here are four reasons why employee training and development is important:

-Targeting skills and employees for future leadership will help establish a business for growth and change.12 Acquiring leadership talent can start from the initial acquisition, or Human Resource professionals can select current employees as managerial candidates.
-Having established leadership development programmes ensures that an organisation is always considering the future organisational goals by preparing promotable talent.
+Acquiring leadership talent can start from the initial acquisition, or human resources professionals can select current employees as managerial candidates.
+Having established leadership development programs ensures that a business is always considering future organizational goals and succession planning by preparing promotable talent.